arunabhobasu/Fakeddit-CLI_Reddit_clone/README.md

 # Project 4 : A full stack app that uses OTP actor models and REST API

----

-## Project Description

-Fakeddit - A CLI style Reddit clone built in distributed fashion using Gleam actor model that interacts with REST API.
+**Fakeddit** - A CLI style Reddit clone built in distributed fashion using Gleam actor model that interacts with REST API.

 ### Fakeddit Features
 - User registration and authentication